mrismanaziz/Reforestation/README.md

-## Why are oranges the smartest fruit?
-Because they are made to concentrate.
+## Where do you learn to make banana splits?
+At sundae school.